How do I use this plugin?

 What tables and keys does the plugin change?

 We have another plugin to handle lots of users, Index WP Users For Speed.
+Due to the way WordPress handles users, just changing database keys is not enough to solve those performance problems.

 How do I get an answer to another question?